jordansds/Archipelago_TWW3_Alt/README.md

 Once the multiworld is up and running, open "TWW3 Client" in the launcher - if the multiworld is hosted on the Archipelago website then in the connection field you will need to enter `archipelago.gg/` followed by the port number.
 The port will be displayed on the lobby page for the multiworld.
 After connecting to the session the client will tell you which leader and game mode has been selected.
-Launch the game with the correct mod loaded, select the correct leader, and start playing!
+Launch the game with the correct mod loaded for your chosen mode, select the correct leader, and start playing!

 ## What the yaml do